 10. Financial expenditure:

 A company hiring the services of a leasing agency has to bear a fiscal debt regarding the fee to be paid to the leasing agency.
 Whether an employee sticks to the company or not, or whether an employee can cope with the company’s demand, if an agency has hired him and if he has been allowed to enter the workplace, then the business agency has to pay its hiring cost to the leasing agency.
 It can be troublesome to the companies, especially of small size.

-The advantages and disadvantages of the employee leasing program typically point it as a positive process for most of the companies.
+The employee leasing program typically point it as a positive process for most of the companies.
 It is because the process is easy, fast and efficient.
 The results obtained through this process are also reliable as even the leasing agencies are concerned about their reputation, and hence, carry activities that can provide them with more clients.
 If a firm can regulate or control the disadvantages of this process, then it can build its company structure in a fast and efficient way.